 Column 7 lists the additional (special) provisions that apply to this material.
 When there is an entry in this column, you must refer to the federal regulations for specific information.
 The numbers 1-6 in this column mean the hazardous material is a poison inhalation hazard (PIH).
-PIH materials have special requirements for shipping papers, marking, and placards.
+PIH materials have special requirements for shipping papers. marking, and placards.

-Column 8 is a three-part column showing the section numbers covering the packaging requirements for each hazardous material.
+Column 8 is a three-part column showing the covering packaging numbers the requirements for each hazardous material.